TeamDogFace/FacebookCrawler/README.md

 FacebookCrawler
 ===============

-Component that uses the facebook API to retrieve photos from facebook pages
+####About
+This script works with the HereDoggie application.
+It's used for "crawling" Facebook and downloading images from various Facebook pages.

+####Dependencies
+- _PHP5_
-Requires the PHP Facebook SDK.
-Just paste the SDK folder at the same level as crawler.php.
+- _PHP Facebook SDK_ Just paste the SDK folder at the same level as crawler.php
+- _cURL_
+- _PDO_ required drivers include:
+  - sqlite3
+  - MySQL